jonathan-durbin/G.U.I.D.E/docs/pages/index.md

 title: Home
 no_toc: true
 permalink: /
-description: "Godot State Charts is a plugin for Godot Engine that allows you to use state charts in your game."
+description: G.U.I.D.E is an extension for the Godot Engine that allows you to easily use input from multiple sources."
 ---

 # {{ site.title }}